larsch/ocra/README.txt

 * LZMA Compression (optional, default on)
 * Windows support only
 * Ruby 1.9 support
-* Both console programs and desktop programs supported (no console will pop up with .rbw files).
+* Both windowed/console mode supported

 If you experience problems with OCRA or have found a bug, please use the tracker on the RubyForge project page